Hypervitaminosis A, or vitamin A toxicity, occurs when you have too much vitamin A in your body.

 - inability to gain weight

-Contact your doctor if you or your child is experiencing any of these symptoms.
+Contact your doctor if you or your children are experiencing any of these symptoms.

-The correct amount of vitamin A is crucial for the development of a fetus, specifically the heart, ears, eyes, and limbs.
+The correct amount of vitamin A is crucial for the development of a fetus.
 However, excess vitamin A consumption during pregnancy is known to cause birth defects that may affect the eyes, skull, lungs, and heart.